hundredyearfarms/Hundred-Year-Farms/README.md

 A recent example of efficient financing, using a project structure similiar to that in the second panel, is given by the [low-carbon biogas-from-waste project](https://www.torontozoo.com/tz/biogas) at the Toronto Zoo.
 They were able to organize their project as a cooperative since their project had a social purpose and that allowed them to raise money by selling bonds at 5% as opposed to the 15% or more that an investor led project would require.
 For that $5M project, the difference between having to return capital at 5% versus 15% is substantial.

 The proposed use of smart contracts, as shown in the third panel, potentially could further lower the cost of social purpose (e.g. carbon negative) projects in which the cost of coordination and finance management would otherwise be prohibitive.
-While that technology is promising, at this time it is not practical for use in real-world physical projects due to the lack of in-protocol identities (e.g. Know Your Customer, or KYC).
-While they have the potential to provide that service in a privacy preserving and more efficient manner than in conventional finance, that feature is not yet state-of-the-art.
-How significantly improved system integration and smart contracts could bring forward low-carbon technologies is a subject of the feasibility study.

 - [US Federal Reserve - Smart Contract Research Report](https://research.stlouisfed.org/publications/review/2021/02/05/decentralized-finance-on-blockchain-and-smart-contract-based-financial-markets)
 - [OASIS Standards Body - Baseline Protocol for Smart Contracts](https://docs.baseline-protocol.org/baseline-protocol/architecture)
 - [Ernst & Younge Blockchain Initiative](https://blockchain.ey.com/)

+The degree to which improved system integration and smart contracts could bring forward low-carbon technologies is a subject of the feasibility study.

 ## Data

-For managing data, we are using a 3D file system based on the [BIM-IFC5 standard](https://www.buildingsmart.org/ifc-for-site-landscape-and-urban-planning-call-for-participation/) whose scope now includes the type of infrastructure, landscaping, structures, and engineering systems relevant to our project as illustrated below.
+We are using a 3D file system based on the [BIM-IFC5 standard](https://www.buildingsmart.org/ifc-for-site-landscape-and-urban-planning-call-for-participation/) whose scope now includes the type of infrastructure, landscaping, structures, and engineering systems relevant to our project as illustrated below.

 <p align="center">
 <img src="https://raw.githubusercontent.com/hundredyearfarms/Hundred-Year-Farms/main/BIM-githubReadme.svg" alt="BIM Models" width="600">
 </p>

-While the main reason for using the Building Information Management (BIM) file system is to manage the farm's asset data over time (e.g. trees, soil conditions, crop yields, and infrastructure) as shown in the panel to the left, BIM tools (FreeCAD, Blender) are also useful for designing out-buildings (greenhouses, sheds, workshop, garage, ...) as shown in the panel to the right, as well as, at a later point, the engineering systems design (e.g. integrated piping systems).
+While the main reason for using the Building Information Management (BIM-IFC5) file system is to manage the farm's asset data over time (e.g. trees, soil conditions, crop yields, and infrastructure) as shown in the panel to the left, the same BIM tools (FreeCAD, Blender) are useful in the design of out-buildings (greenhouses, sheds, workshop, garage, and later engineered vessel and piping systems...) as shown in the panel to the right.

 ## Schedule:

-Over the course of 2021 we are continuing to refine the above concept design with the help of consultants.
-Following that will be a [feasibility study](https://guides.co/g/vital-steps-a-cooperative-feasibility-study-guide/85047) that considers the state of technology, standards, regulations, and tax treatments for the integrated greenhouse and related smart contracts.
-The feasibility study is not expected to change our concept, but rather will tell us how quickly the integrated greenhouse can be implemented and the scope of our activities.
+Over the course of 2021 we will continue to refine the above concept design with the help of consultants.
+Following that will be a [feasibility study](https://guides.co/g/vital-steps-a-cooperative-feasibility-study-guide/85047) that considers the state of technology, standards, regulations, and tax treatments for the integrated greenhouse and its related smart contracts.
+The feasibility study is not expected to change our concept, but rather will tell us how quickly the integrated greenhouse technology can be implemented and the scope of our activities.
 As is typical in physical (non-software) project work, following feasibility will be development of the preliminary designs, one of which will be down-selected for detailed design and then plans generated for implementation.
 Implemenation may be within this decade or, if the smart contracts are not workable, we may need to plan for a more gradual inter-generational transition to carbon-negative agroforestry.

 ## Owners